 |2||Johnny Rutherford||McLaren M16C - Offy 159 ci turbo||3650 pts||4 wins|

 |3||Gordon Johncock||Eagle 73 - Offy 159 ci turbo|

 |4||Al Unser||Eagle 74 - Offy 159 ci turbo||2430 pts||1 win|

 |5||Jimmy Caruthers||Eagle 74 - Offy 159 ci turbo||2065 pts||0 wins|

 Points table by Phil Harms.

 Sprint cars and midget racers

 Followers of European racing may be new to two categories of motor racing unique to North America, both of which were used on short track ovals, in events given wonderfully aggrandized names such as the World Series of Auto Racing.
 In 1974, Midget racers weighed about 1,000 lb and were powered by engines producing 300-400 bhp.
 Sprint cars were larger, weighing around 1,600 lb, and with about 600 bhp engines.
 In comparison, F1 cars in 1974 weighed about 1,300 lb and had 460-485 bhp, a F5000 had a little under 500 bhp, a F2 about 280 bhp, and a Formula Atlantic around 200 bhp.
-However, the US cars used remarkably unsophisticated design, with a single gear, rugged spaceframe chassis, and primitive suspension.
+However, the US cars used remarkably unsophisticated design, with engines at the front - rear-engined sprint cars having been banned by USAC after 1973 - a single gear, rugged spaceframe chassis, and primitive suspension.
 USAC mandated good safety standards but away from USAC, on the so-called "outlaw circuit", these were not required.